Jorgecardetegit/DiseaseClassifier/README.md

 - Mobile App Development (Swift) 📱

 ### The Dataset
 I'll be working with the PlantVillage dataset from Kaggle, a goldmine of plant images.
 It features images of various plants of vegetables commonly found in gardens and farms, including Apple, Blueberry, Corn, Tomato, and many more.
-Images are classified in healthy versions of the plant and different diseases which it can have.
+Images are classified in healthy versions of the plant and unhealthy versions which can include different type of diseases.